 When you record an acoustic guitar with metal chords there’s many different types of sounds for example, The different brands of guitars, because of the way they are made give different type of sounds also, an acoustic guitar with metal chords from Gibson is going to sound different than a Taylor which is going to sound different than a Martin, etc each guitar has its own body and you really want to have the best guitar possible when you’re recording your song because the better the guitar the more frequencies and the richer the sound is going to be, a good example is the Martin D28 very known and used for pro recordings

-Every time I go to to record a song with the pro guitarist they have selections of various guitars in order to satisfy what the producers looking for so they’ll have a selection of an acoustic Taylor acoustic Martin acoustic Gibson and depending on the sound that you want the recording will be done accordingly this is in reference to acoustic guitar recording.
+Every time I go to a guitar recording with a pro guitarist, they have selections of various guitars in order to satisfy what the producers looking for so they’ll have a selection of an acoustic Taylor acoustic Martin acoustic Gibson and depending on the sound that you want the recording will be done accordingly this is in reference to acoustic guitar recording.

 Electric guitar recording can be a little more complex, electric guitars just as acoustics have so many different types of sounds that the world of possibilities towards what you can accomplish is a never ending story because you could record with a Fender or you can record with a Gibson or you could record with a Telecaster, it all depends again what type of sound are you looking for so to be familiar with the with the different types of sounds that each guitar is able to deliver is a very important process as a producer to know what you want with your song because based on this you’ll be able to tell the guitarist what type of sound and the guitarist in most cases will know how to reproduce that sound that’s why there an expert in their field